Tomorrow will mark a year to the day James Anderson surpassed Glenn McGrath to become the most prolific fast bowler in Test history.

 Speaking to reporters on Tuesday, Anderson expressed his annoyance over the injury that has dogged him for much of the last few months.

-“I don’t know how the calf is,” said Anderson.
+“I don’t know how the calf is,” Anderson said.
 “I’ve just been resting for the last week.
 I’m going to start doing stuff at the end of this week and I’m going to have to make real sure that it’s well healed and recovered, and then we’ll take it week by week.
 I’m not going to say, ‘I’m going to try be fit for this point’, I’m just going to try and get fit and then see when it is.

 “It’s been a really annoying couple of months.
 With the time pressure and this series trying to get it (the calf) ready, it’s not been able to cope with that.
 So I want to give it time to heal.
 I don’t want to have to answer ‘how is your calf?’ ever again.”